syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/thumb-and-overlay.md

 # Thumb and Overlay in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)

-This section helps to learn about how to customize the thumb and thumb overlay in the date-time Range Selector.
+This section helps to learn about how to customize the thumb and thumb overlay in the DateTime Range Selector.

-* Thumb - It is one of the elements of slider which can be used to drag and change the selected value of the Range Selector.
+* Thumb - It is one of the elements of slider which can be used to drag and change the selected value.
 * Thumb overlay - It is rendered around the thumb while interacting with them.

 ## Thumb size

-You can change the size of the thumb in the Range Selector using the [`Radius`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html#Syncfusion_Maui_Sliders_SliderThumbStyle_Radius)  property of the [`ThumbStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html) class.
+You can change the size of the thumb using the [`Radius`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html#Syncfusion_Maui_Sliders_SliderThumbStyle_Radius)  property of the [`ThumbStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html) class.
 The default value of the [`Radius`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html#Syncfusion_Maui_Sliders_SliderThumbStyle_Radius) property is `10.0`.

 {% tabs %}